 Did you major in Spanish in college?

 I was a history major, so I'm living proof that your future career is not defined by your major.
-Although I took many Spanish courses and took advantage of study abroad opportunities, I really appreciated the opportunity I had at a liberal arts institution to take a variety of courses.
+Although I took many Spanish courses and studied abroad in Latin America, I really appreciated the opportunity I had at a liberal arts institution to take a variety of courses.
 I always enjoyed making connections between different areas of study, and this is something I continue to this day in my own research.
 I often find that my best ideas are inspired by something seemingly unrelated to my topic, such as when a reading of a Pakistani novel inspired a deeper consideration of the plight of children of the disappeared in Argentina.

 What do you like about teaching Spanish at Luther?